adworjan/VSCode_Ansible_Workshop/README.md

 ```
 nohup ./code-server --auth none &
 ```
-> You will need to keep this terminal running in order for the student to be able to login

 They can then login to the terminal using the IP address and port 8080
 ```
 http://{ipaddr}:8080/